ECNTechnology/ecn-kb/guides/internet-services/nbn-faqs.md

 * Your modem will then need to be plugged into the connection box.

 ::: tip
 Image Coming Soon!
 :::

+### What speed can I expect from nbn Fixed Wireless?

+There are many factors that can affect the performance of nbn Fixed Wireless.

+* **Network Equipment:** A quality router can perform significantly better than some cheaper alternatives.
+ECN have a range of supported devices we can supply with your new connection - Just ask your sales person.

+* **WiFi Signal Strength:** Try and place the WiFi router in an elevated location with minimal obstructions between it and your devices. nbn have a good guide for getting the most out of your WiFi connection available <a href="https://www.nbnco.com.au/blog/connected-homes/how-to-get-the-most-out-of-your-wifi-connection">here</a>:

+* **The number of devices / users connected** actively to the Internet at the same time can have a significant impact on the speed of your connection.
+Streaming Netflix, youtube & online gaming can all have a big impact to the speed of the connection for others in the same household.

+* **Network congestion:** During busy periods, such as evenings when more people are online, nbn's Fixed Wireless Network can be congested which may impact speeds.

 ## Hybrid Fibre Coaxial (HFC)